Nut and Seed Biscotti Recipe

 weeknight express

-My seed mixture was a blend of 1 cup lightly toasted hazelnuts, 1/3 cup each of lightly toasted walnuts, pistachio nuts, and pumpkin seeds, and 1 tablespoon poppy seeds.
-If you don't have white whole wheat flour, all-purpose flour should work.
-I'm also anxious to try these with spelt flour to see how it goes.
+The seed mixture for the biscotti pictured was a blend of 1 cup lightly toasted hazelnuts, 1/3 cup each of lightly toasted walnuts, pistachio nuts, and pumpkin seeds, and 1 tablespoon poppy seeds.
+If you don't have white whole wheat flour, all-purpose flour or whole wheat pastry flour will work.

-Preheat oven to 300F degrees.
+1. Preheat oven to 300°F degrees.
 Rack in the middle.
 Lightly butter or oil a 1-pound loaf pan and line with parchment paper.

-Immediately run a sharp knife around the perimeter of the loaf, remove it from pan, and set the loaf upside down on a cutting board.
+3. Immediately run a sharp knife around the perimeter of the loaf, remove it from pan, and set the loaf upside down on a cutting board.
+Allow to cool a bit.
 Using a thin serrated knife (or the thinnest, sharpest knife you have), slice the loaf into 1/4-inch thick slices.
-Place the slices on a baking sheet. brush tops with a bit of olive oil and bake for 3-4 minutes or until the bottoms are a touch golden and toasty.
+Place the slices on a baking sheet.
+Brush tops with a bit of olive oil and bake for 3-4 minutes or until the bottoms are a touch golden and toasty.
 Pull them out of the oven, flip each one, and brush the other side with olive oil.
 Bake for another 4-5 minutes or until nice and crisp.
 Let cool.

 Makes 1 1/2 - 2 dozen.